 I prefer the greater diversification of the Vanguard High Dividend Yield ETF, but both are excellent investments for dividend-seekers looking to automate some of their stock investments.
 Both ETFs allow investors to get exposure to top-notch dividend stocks without too much reliance on any one company's performance.

 10 stocks we like better than Schwab US Dividend Equity ETFWhen investing geniuses David and Tom Gardner have a stock tip, it can pay to listen.
 After all, the newsletter they have run for over a decade, Motley Fool Stock Advisor, has tripled the market.*

 David and Tom just revealed what they believe are the 10 best stocks for investors to buy right now... and Schwab US Dividend Equity ETF wasn't one of them!
 That's right -- they think these 10 stocks are even better buys.

 Click here to learn about these picks!

 Teresa Kersten is an employee of LinkedIn and is a member of The Motley Fool's board of directors.
 LinkedIn is owned by Microsoft.
-Matthew Frankel owns shares of AT&T.; The Motley Fool owns shares of and recommends Johnson & Johnson, PepsiCo, and Verizon Communications.
-The Motley Fool owns shares of ExxonMobil and General Electric.
-The Motley Fool recommends Chevron, Home Depot, and Intel.
+Matthew Frankel has no position in any stocks mentioned.
+The Motley Fool owns shares of and recommends Johnson & Johnson.
+The Motley Fool owns shares of ExxonMobil.
 The Motley Fool has a disclosure policy.